Zivotu/AI_savjetnik/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Troubleshooting voice features

+If audio transcription or text-to-speech is not working, verify that the required environment variables are present:

+- `ELEVENLABS_API_KEY` – API key used when connecting to ElevenLabs.
+- `ELEVENLABS_VOICE_ID` – voice identifier for text‑to‑speech.
+- `TTS_PROVIDER` – choose `elevenlabs` (default) or `hume`.
+- `STT_PROVIDER` – choose `elevenlabs` (default) or `hume`.
+- `HUME_API_KEY` and `HUME_SECRET_KEY` – needed when using Hume services.

+Free ElevenLabs accounts do not support streaming speech recognition.
+If you just need text chat, create a `.env` file and set `DISABLE_STT=1` before starting the backend.

+Make sure your browser or device has granted microphone permission.
+If problems persist, check the terminal running `npm run dev:server` for speech‑to‑text errors.